 - Filament – Stalk supporting anthers

-- Petals – Usually colorful petal-like structures making up the “flower”, collectively called the corolla.
+- Petals – Usually colorful modified leaves that make up the “flower”, collectively called the corolla.
 They may contain perfume and nectar glands.
+[Figure 1]

-- Pedicel – Flower stalk of an individual flower in an inflorescence
+- Pedicel – Flower stalk of an individual flower [Figure 1]